obesitaskliniek/obesitaskliniek-nl-25/README.md

 - `textarea`: Multi-line text input
 - `url`: URL input with validation
 - `repeater`: JSON array storage (displayed as textarea for now)
+- `select`: Dropdown selection with optional nice names for each option
+- `checkbox`: Checkbox input (1 or 0)

 ### Performance Features
 - 500ms debouncing on field changes